hjstoff/gawk-miscutil/README.md

 # gawk-miscutil

 This is a repository for a small library of more or less generic, general purpose, `gawk` routines.
+The routines are organized in small, includable, library files.
-None of the library files contain full programs, however, besides functions they may contain a `BEGIN` section in order to automate the proper initialization of some data structures when a "library file" is "drawn into a `gawk` program text by means of an `@include` statement.
+None of the library files contain full programs, however, besides functions they may contain a `BEGIN` section in order to automate the proper initialization of some data structures when a library file is "drawn into a `gawk` program text by means of an `@include` statement.

 The library code makes liberal use of gawk-specific extensions to awk and therefore for the most part is not usable by other awk implementations.

+A complete library module consists of:

+- an includable library file
+- a unittest script to test the library
+- a manual page in markdown format

 ## Namespaces